keystonejs/keystone/CONTRIBUTING.md

 During the alpha stage of development we are focussing on getting the core systems working smoothly.
 Contributions which improve the documention and test coverage are particularly welcomed.

+### Community Ecosystem
+We appreciate all help and efforts in improving KeystoneJs.
+Sometime it is not possible to triage all PR and accept all PRs and features into the core repo.
+We do want to see your contribution being used by comminity and help create a thriving ecosystem around Keystone.
+You can also make contributions to keystone community at https://github.com/keystone-js/keystone-js.
+One of the first community package is shipped as [@keystone-js/view ](https://www.npmjs.com/package/@keystone-js/view).

 ## Code of Conduct

 KeystoneJS adheres to the [Contributor Covenant Code of Conduct](code-of-conduct.md).